orf/blog-hugo/content/blog/bulk-update-added-to-django.md

 WHERE id IN (1, 2)
 ```

-Django's expressions framework actually supported all of this already, so the method is just a nice wrapper around
+Django's expressions framework actually supported all of this already so the method is just a nice wrapper around
 creating the `CASE` expressions and handing a few corner cases.

 ## Future work